textpattern/textpattern.github.io/index2.md

 ### Construction and Presentation
 {: .index-docs-start}

-Content types, templates, semantic building blocks, themes, site structure…
+Content types, templates, semantic building blocks, themes, site structure, and so on.

 <section>